Capped Claws-Teeth Pendants

 - Caps will be rough on the inside

-- Trim the claw , (File, belt-sander… )to the 3 dimensions given for your cap, as seen in the 1st 2 pictures.,
+- Trim the claw , (File, belt-sander… ) to the 3 dimensions given for your cap, ( as seen below).

-- A little loose is OK but test the fit …adjustments will come later.
+- A little loose is OK but test the fit …adjustments later.

-This is a test run for when the epoxy is applied you will only have 5 minutes before the epoxy starts to set !
+for fit…. you will only have 5 minutes before the epoxy starts to set !

-- Apply Mixed epoxy ( 2 part, 5 minute), it into the holes , top of claw, and inside cap
+- Work the mixed epoxy ( 2 part, 5 minute), into the holes , top of claw, and inside cap.

-- Put the cap quickly on the claw and close any gaps. or loose fitted sides tight with a rubber mallet, wooden hammer, and block of wood, or, tap on a leather strap to close it, or vice with wooden jaws……anything except smacking it with a chunk of metal ( bare hammer face ).
+- Put the cap quickly on the claw and close any gaps. or loose fitted sides tight with a rubber mallet, wooden hammer, and block of wood, or, tap on a leather strap to close it, or vice with wooden jaws……anything except smacking it with metal ( hammer face ).

-- Your biggest problem is buffing the cap after all the glue is gone….since you may not have the tools that I use be extra cautious not to scratch the cap when you take off the excess epoxy. ( that’s why you wrapped it in masking tape )
+- Your biggest problem is buffing the cap after glue is completely dry…. since you may not have the tools that I use be extra cautious not to scratch the cap when you take off the excess epoxy. ( that’s why you wrapped it in masking tape )